NeotomaDB/MetaExtractor/docker/article-relevance/README.md

 - `N_RECENT`: This variable can be set to a number to retrieve the n most recently added articles.
 When this variable is set, no MIN_DATE or MAX_DATE should be set.
 - `MIN_DATE`: This variable can be set to establish a earliest date for the range of articles to be included.
 The date should follow format yyyy-mm-dd.
 - `MAX_DATE`: This variable can be set to establish a latest date for the range of articles to be included.
 The date should follow format yyyy-mm-dd.
+- `TERM`: This variable can be set to a word to search for in the article.
 - `AUTO_MIN_DATE`: This variable can be set to True or False.
 If set to True, the pipeline will screen through the date of existing processed parquet files and use the latest date as the earliest date for this run.
 - `AUTO_CHECK_DUP`:  This variable can be set to True or False.
 If set to True, the pipeline will screen through the date of existing processed parquet files and exclude the already-processed articles from the list.